 Recycling: A Cornerstone of The Repair Industry

-Consider this: the United Nations found in a new report that 53.6 metric tons of electronic waste (or e-waste) was disposed of in 2020 alone, with the rate of the past five years increasing 21%.
+In 2020, the United Nations found that 53.6 million metric tons of electronic waste (or e-waste) was disposed of in that year alone, which was a 21 percent increase in five years.
+In 2021, e-waste continued to grow, with the Waste Electrical and Electronic Equipment (WEEE) Forum expecting e-waste to total 57.4 million metric tons.
 Phones alone attribute an average of 100-120 million parts disposed of every year in the U.S. alone, which is an alarming number.
 If things continue as they are, e-waste will increase annually by 30%.

 While it may not be the primary reason many repair shops have joined the industry, recycling lives at the foundation of technology repair.
 By simply doing our part to keep phones and other devices in people’s hands for a longer period of time, we reap the benefits of recycling simply as a byproduct of repair.